Images of the

 Needles, Isle of Wight, ca. 1859-1860, University of Rochester

 Memorial Art Gallery.
-The "Flying
+The "Flying Cloud" full sailing left to right

-sailing toward her from the right.
+on choppy waters with a smaller boat sailing toward her from the right.

 [I-Buttersworth-b] James E. Buttersworth

-(1817-1894), Flying Cloud in a storm, unknown date.
-In [D-MacGregor]
+(1817-1894), Flying Cloud in a storm,

-page 59, and [D-Whipple] (page 66).
+[D-Whipple] (page 66).
 Does not show skysails.

-[I-Buttersworth-c] James E. Buttersworth (1817-1894), Flying
+[I-Buttersworth-c] James E. Buttersworth (1817-1894), Flying Cloud off Cape

-Cloud off Cape Horn, unknown date.
-Shows Flying Cloud
+Horn, unknown date.

-single jib.
+topsail and a single jib.
 Shows only 3 yards per mast.

 [I-Clark]

-Shows Flying Cloud sailing form left to right under full sail, except a
+Unknown artist, Flying Cloud, before 1910.
+Shows Flying Cloud sailing form left to

-partially reefed main sail.
-In [D-Clark] (frontispiece).
+right under full sail, except a partially reefed main sail.
+In [D-Clark]

 *[I-Currier]